OpenRefine/openrefine.org/docs/technical-reference/architecture.md

 #### File Selection Panel {#file-selection-panel}

 This screen is shown when there are multiple files to choose from when creating a project, for instance after uploading a zip file with multiple files in it.
-This interface lets the user choose which ones to import.
+This interface lets the user choose which files to import to create a new project.
 Although OpenRefine only supports one table per project so far, it is possible to select multiple files to import.
 Their contents will be concatenated into a single table.

 #### Parsing UI Panel {#parsing-ui-panel}